ndarville/workfolio/README.md

 4. Update `links.atom`, when you create new work you want to share.

-    Again, you can do so using Git or the browser interface at
+    You can do this with Git or the browser interface at

         https://github.com/{{ github_username }}/{{ github_username }}.github.io/edit/master/data/links.yml

-5. Update your config in `_config.yml` as well, using Git or from
+5. Update your config in `_config.yml` as well, using Git or the browser interface at

         https://github.com/{{ github_username }}/{{ github_username }}.github.io/edit/master/data/_config.yml

-    You only need to update the `name` and `url` fields.
+    You only need to update the `name` and `url` fields under `Required settings`.

 Your site should, eventually, be updated to reflect the changes, with the feed available at